CADC-Eligible Training Program

 In addition to applying by December 1st, the following criteria apply to these groups:

-BSW Students: Students whose terminal degree is a BSW must apply to the Training Program by December 1st of their junior year.
+BSW Students: Students whose terminal degree is a BSW must apply to the Training Program by December 1st of their junior year and must apply to the Fall semester.

-Five-year BSW/MSW Students: Five-year students must apply by December 1st of their senior year.
+Five-year BSW/MSW Students: Five-year students must apply by December 1st of their senior year and must apply to the Fall semester.

 Advanced Standing MSW Students: Advanced Standing MSW students are not eligible to complete the CADC program during their MSW program.
 They are eligible to apply to the CADC program as post-graduate students.

-MSW Students: MSW students must apply by December 1st of their first year in the MSW program.
+MSW Students: MSW students must apply by December 1st of their first year in the MSW program and must apply to the Fall semester.
 In addition, at the Water Tower Campus, only students who started their MSW program full-time and in the Fall semester are eligible to apply.
 Carthage MSW students are eligible to apply if they began their MSW program full-time in the Summer semester.

 * Degree-seeking participants in the CADC-eligible Training Program must be full-time students.
 Part-time degree-seeking students must defer the CADC-eligible Training Program to post-graduate education.